You Are Not Alone

 What this boils down to is recognizing we are part of a larger functioning system, and we each have power and agency to impact positive change.
 Your role in the system matters and is inherently intertwined with others.

 Identify your social support system and lean on them, as they will likely need to lean on you during this time.
 Specific activities that foster a sense of unity can have a profound impact on our individual sense of wellbeing.
-[Read: Coronavirus Life: Practical Advice to Help You Cope for more ways you can focus on your individual sense of wellbeing while being there for your community.]
+Despite the fact that you may not always see to eye to eye with everyone, there are ways to find common ground.

-Identify how you can feel close while practicing physical distance.
-Example: meeting with friends via FaceTime and participating in “virtual” activities.
+Identify how you can feel close if you are required to practice physical distance.
+For example, many clients have shared how connected they feel even meeting with friends via FaceTime or participating in “virtual” activities.

 I know this doesn’t take away the pain, fear, and loss you may be experiencing.
 Instead, my hope is to shed a small light on ways we could find unity within our communities.
 In turn, perhaps this may help to counterbalance some of the emotional burden.